Spring Boot and Content Negotiation - XML and JSON Representations

 </Student>

 Cool!
-Your application now supports both XML and JSON representations of the student resource.
+Your application now supports the student resource in both XML and JSON formats.

 You can use